jbee/jbee.github.io/purejin/index.md

 ## What it does
 * provide a type safe fluent API for...
-* binds this to that under those injection circumstances
+* binds this to that under those injection scenarios
 * binds types or instances (named instances of a type)
 * provides full generic support (`List<A>` != `List<B>` etcetera)
 * binds any class/interface (no exceptions or special handling)